 By Mamie from Kingston, TN

 I don't have any advice, but in the area that I live in people expect to get everything at a yard sale, for next to nothing.
 It doesn't matter what the item is the customers just plain act like you should be giving it away.
-It might be different in TN, but in SD people don't want to pay anything for items at a yard sale.

 That's how it is in the antique business too.
 Most of the time, I would buy something that needed some work on it, like a old bedroom dresser or rocking chair.
 I would touch it up (clean, sand, refinish, etc.) to make it nice to sell, but no one wanted to pay enough for an item to even cover my expenses.
 Goodwill may be the easiest way to get rid of my old stuff.
 Thanks!